adzuci/TIPs/tips/tip-7-slack-etiquette.md

 Slackbot has a wonderful feature that allows it to auto-respond to specified sayings.
 Slackbot will respond whenever the specified saying occurs, whether it's in a channel or DM.

-Slackbot respones shouldn't be created for very common words, names, usernames or phrases.
-If a slackbot response is ocurring to often think about adding `_` before it.
+Ideally, Slackbot responses should be triggered purposefully.
+To that end, Slackbot responses shouldn't be created for commononly used words or phrases, names or usernames.
+If a Slackbot response is occurring too often, consider adding `_` before it to reduce it being triggered accidentally.